-Pacemaker and Corosync are the tools which will be used for communication and managing cluster.
+Pacemaker and Corosync are the tools that will be used for communication and managing clusters.
 Corosync enables servers to communicate as a cluster, while Pacemaker provides the ability to control how the cluster behaves.

-Heartbeat is a service which will manage the IP high availability and other services in your servers.
+Heartbeat is a service that will manage the high IP availability and other services in your servers.

 - Virtual IP

-The virtual IP address is an IP address which will always point to an active machine.
+The virtual IP address is an IP address that will always point to an active machine.
 A user can access the application using virtual IP.

 Configuration of Jenkins HA cluster

 For the configuration of Jenkins High availability cluster, we will take an example of Jenkins as a highly available application.
 Jenkins will be installed on both active and passive machines.
-For accessing Jenkins application from the browser we will not use active server or passive server IP address.
-Here we will use a virtual IP for accessing Jenkins UI which will always point to the active server IP address.
-If the active server goes down the virtual IP will be switched to passive server.
+For accessing the Jenkins application from the browser, we will not use an active server or passive server IP address.
+Here we will use a virtual IP for accessing Jenkins UI, which will always point to the active server IP address.
+If the active server goes down, the virtual IP will be switched to the passive server.

 - HA cluster for Jenkins application: we need 2 physical or virtual machines

 - Create both machines in the same network with active internet connectivity.